Dave's Travel Pages

-During the summer, there can be up to 3 ferries per day leaving from Piraeus Port Athens to Serifos island.
+During the summer, there are 4 or 5 ferries per day leaving from Piraeus Port Athens to Serifos island.
 The crossing time takes between 2 and 3.5 hours.

 How to travel to Serifos island in Greece from Athens